Working with us as a rongoā Māori practitioner

 The number of hours we’ll approve is on a case-by-case basis, according to the social rehabilitation needs of each kiritaki.
 This depends on the complexity of their injury and the rehabilitation outcome that they’re wanting to achieve.

-If kiritaki initially request a small number of sessions, they can request more if they need more rehabilitation.
-This may require a practitioner to complete an ACC74256 Rongoā Hauora report.
+Kiritaki can request more sessions if they need more rehabilitation.
+This may require a practitioner to complete an ACC7426 Rongoā Hauora report.

 For maternal birth injury services:

-Practitioners working under the Maternal Birth Injuries Contract will invoice ACC using the relevant service item codes set out in the service schedule.
+Practitioners working under the Maternal Birth Injuries contract should invoice ACC using the relevant service item codes set out in the service schedule (found in your contract).

-The service schedule includes what we will pay for and includes:
+The service schedule tells you what we will pay for and includes:

-This can be up to 16 sessions for a covered birth injury before needing to submit an ACC8427 Rongoā Māori Assessment form.
+You can provide up to 16 approved initial sessions for a covered birth injury before needing to submit an ACC8427 Rongoā Māori Assessment form.

 How to work with us

-All health and disability service providers in Aotearoa, including rongoā Māori practitioners, must follow the Health and Disability Services Consumers’ Rights code.
+All health and disability service providers in Aotearoa New Zealand, including rongoā Māori practitioners, must follow the Health and Disability Services Consumers’ Rights code.

 Code of Health and Disability Services Consumers’ Rights